cocoa-xu/evision/README.md

 ## Dependencies

-- Python3 (Only during the compliation)
+- Python3 (Only during the compliation, required to compile OpenCV)
 - [CMake](https://cmake.org/)

 ## Installation